allenai/comet-atomic-2020/README.md

 We welcome contributions to the codebase of COMET-2020.
 We encourage pull requests instead of issues; and suggest filing a GitHub issue with questions / suggestions.

 ## License
-ATOMIC 2020 (data) and COMET-ATOMIC 2020 (codebase) are licensed under the Apache License 2.0.
-The dataset is licensed under CC-BY.
+COMET-ATOMIC 2020 (codebase) is licensed under the Apache License 2.0.
+The paper and ATOMIC 2020 (dataset) is licensed under CC-BY.

 ## Contact
 Email: jenah[at]allenai[dot]org